Arna Bontemps: Career

-The WPA hired writers to produce histories of states and major cities.
+The Works Progress Administration (WPA) hired writers to produce histories of states and major cities.
 The Illinois Project was one of the most successful state projects; it employed numerous noted writers.
 The project work helped them survive economically, and most also worked on their own writing.
 Bontemps, in addition to other work for the IWP, oversaw such young writers as Richard Wright, Margaret Walker, Katherine Dunham, Fenton Johnson, Frank Yerby, Richard Durham, Kitty Chapelle, and Robert Lucas, in creating the Cavalcade of the American Negro and other works.
 They created part of what became a massive collection of writings on the "Negro in Illinois".

 In 1938, following the publication of his children's book Sad-Faced Boy (1937), Bontemps was granted a Rosenwald fellowship to work on his novel, Drums at Dusk (1939).
-This was based on Toussaint L’Ouverture's slave rebellion in the French colony of Saint-Domingue (which became the independent republic of Haiti).
+This was based on Toussaint L'Ouverture's slave rebellion in the French colony of Saint-Domingue (which became the independent republic of Haiti).
 This book received wider recognition than his other novels.
 Some critics viewed the plot as overdramatic, while others commended its characterizations.

 Bontemps struggled to make enough from his books to support his family.
 He was dismayed to gain little professional acknowledgement for his work despite being a prolific writer.
 He became discouraged as an African-American writer of this time.
 He started to believe that it was futile for him to attempt to address his writing to his own generation, so he chose to focus his serious writing on younger and more progressive audiences.
-Bontemps met Jack Conroy on the Illinois Writers’ Project, and in collaboration they wrote The Fast Sooner Hound (1942).
+Bontemps met Jack Conroy on the Illinois Writers' Project, and in collaboration they wrote The Fast Sooner Hound (1942).
 This was a children's story about a hound dog, Sooner, who races and outruns trains.
 Embarrassed about this, the roadmaster puts him against the fastest train, the Cannon Ball.

 Bontemps returned to graduate school and earned a master's degree in library science from the University of Chicago in 1943.
 He was appointed as head librarian at Fisk University, a historically black college in Nashville, Tennessee.
 During his time there, he developed important collections and archives of African-American literature and culture, namely the Langston Hughes Renaissance Collection.
 Bontemps was initiated as a member of the Zeta Rho chapter of Phi Mu Alpha Sinfonia fraternity at Fisk in 1954.
 He served at Fisk until 1964 and would continue to return occasionally.
 Bontemps was the first black head librarian, and first black professional librarian, at Fisk.